GoogleCloudPlatform/genai-for-marketing/README.md

 ## Deployment

+Follow the instructions in the [deployment guide](/infra/README.md) to deploy with Terraform.

 [This video](https://www.youtube.com/watch?v=EOY5B5HBxIY) walks through the automated deployment process.

-Navigate to the [infra](infra/) folder.
-This folder contains Terraform code and scripts designed to automate the entire deployment process for you.
-Follow the instructions provided within the folder to initiate the automated deployment.

 ## Notebooks and Code Samples